Part B: Non-Academic Discipline Procedure

 1.2.4 Considering any evidence and/or mitigation submitted by you and others being investigated.

-1.3 Matters that are not considered to be disciplinary in nature will be referred appropriately for support and guidance or referred for consideration in a separate process such as Studythe Student Academic Engagement Process or, in the case of postgraduate research students, the PGR Procedures on Attendance, Engagement, and Progress, or the or Fitness to Practisce process.
+1.4 The triage group may refer the student to a process such as the Student Academic Engagement Process or, in the case of postgraduate research students, the PGR Procedures on Attendance, Engagement, and Progress, or the Fitness to Practise process.

-2.1.2. apply an appropriate penalty or penalties as listed in Part G (Penalties) which may include terminating your licence or applying to court to termainate a tenance; and/or
+an appropriate penalty or penalties as listed in Part G (Penalties) which may include terminating your licence or applying to court to terminate a tenancy;

 2.4.
 In any case in which the Head of Accommodation Services believes that you may be unfit for study, they may refer the matter to the Head of Wellbeing who can consider whether to recommend to your School that the Student Academic Engagement procedure be started.
 This step does not preclude the Head of Accommodation Services from imposing a penalty or penalties where a breach has been found proven, but any such penalty must be carefully considered in light of the concerns about your wellbeing.